arnicas/nlp-tips-and-tricks/spacy_components.md

 ### <a name='ExamplesintheWild'></a>Examples in the Wild

 * [Example doing it in code loop](https://github.com/jupyter-naas/awesome-notebooks/blob/1a6cc24f0777e5d951ce94aebe0c5dbd470e7880/spaCy/SpaCy_Build_a_sentiment_analysis_model_using_Twitter.ipynb) via juypyter-naas awesome-notebooks
+* Tutorial on pipeline method: [Building a Text Classifier with Spacy 3](https://medium.com/analytics-vidhya/building-a-text-classifier-with-spacy-3-0-dd16e9979a) by Phil S.

 ### <a name='OfficialspaCyExplosioncontent'></a>Official spaCy/Explosion content